Image from the Marvel Developers API

 One of the key features of MCP servers is tools.
 Tools allow an LLM used within an AI system to perform actions through the MCP server.
 Think of tools as buttons the AI can press to go do something useful—like asking the Marvel API for data.

-The src/tools.ts file defines several tools for the Marvel MCP server, each with a description, schema, and handler.
-Here are two examples of tools used to call the Marvel API.
+The src/tools/tools.ts file defines several tools for the Marvel MCP server, each with a description, schema, and handler.
+Here’s an example of the get_characters tool used to call the Marvel API.

 get_characters Tool